AlinaBrode/am_lang/docs/plans.md

+* find forums and channels with armenian tutors, ask them about our site, would they consider it interesting or helpful

 # Site
-* new page for bilingual photos with explanation what is going on here
-* find forums and channels with armenian tutors, ask them about our site, would they consider it interesting or helpful
 * show our site to Vlad's armenian teacher
 * format pdf pages with some extracts from our materials: print and put on the wall in your bathroom
 * put Ararat picture as telegram channel image